 Jing Jin, visual artist, born in Huangshi, now works and lives in Xiamen, China.
 Jin got B.E. in Shanghai Maritime University(2006) and got MFA in Xiamen University(2009).
 In 2010, Jin went to Netherlands to pursue graduated study in Sandberg Instituut, awarded the MFA at 2012,and was nominated for the HSP Huygens Scholarship.
-After returning to China, Jin mainly devoted herself to individual artistic creation.
-Meanwhile, she has co-founded Wallcode design studio and JieShiWu art project which is engaged in artistic research and art project planning.
-Her art works have been exhibited e.g. in Beijing Today Art Museum, Redtory Art+Design Factory, Hague City Hall, European Ceramic Work Centre(ECWC), De Appel Art Center, W139 Art Center, Chinese European Art Center (CEAC), European China Center Rotterdam(ECCR), American Selby Art Gallery, Three Shadows Photography Art Centre, Jimei·Arles international Photo Festival and other domestic and international art exhibitions and institutions.
+After returning to China at 2013, she has co-founded Wallcode design studio and JieShiWu art project which is engaged in artistic research and art project planning.
+From 2017 till now, Jin mainly devoted herself to individual artistic creation and writing.
+The types of works involve combination of various media, including photography, video, installation and text.

+Her art works have been exhibited e.g. in Beijing Today Art Museum, Redtory Art+Design Factory, Hague City Hall, European Ceramic Work Centre(ECWC), De Appel Art Center, W139 Art Center, Chinese European Art Center (CEAC), European China Center Rotterdam(ECCR), American Selby Art Gallery, Three Shadows Photography Art Centre, Jimei·Arles international Photo Festival，Powerlong Art Center, Taoxichuan Art Museum and other domestic and international art exhibitions and institutions.